 - Preheat the Oven & Prepare the Bread

-Layer the buttered bread slices in a baking dish, pouring custard mixture over as you go so the bread soaks up the liquid. - Soak & Rest (optional)
+Layer the buttered bread slices in a baking dish, pouring the custard mixture over as you go so the bread soaks up the liquid. - Soak & Rest (optional)

 Let the pudding rest a little after baking.
 Serve warm, ideally with something creamy or sweet — whipped cream, custard, ice cream, or a drizzle of caramel sauce.